Please note: this page is now in archive

 - how well the organisation demonstrates it has the capacity, skills and experience to deliver the project and associated outcomes

 It is likely that there will be more applications that meet these criteria than available funding.
-To achieve the final list of organisations to progress to stage two, we will consider the following three areas to balance the projects funded against the available budget in each round:
+To achieve the final list of successful applications, we will consider the following three areas to balance the projects funded against the available budget in each round:

-timescales - we will take into account the need to achieve a range of projects with varying delivery timescales, and timescales for spending any grant from us
+- timescales - we will take into account the need to achieve a range of projects with varying delivery timescales, including spending any grant from us

-risk - the extent of the risks to the overall balance of projects
+- risk - the extent of the risks to the overall balance of projects in each round

-There is no mechanistic formula for balancing the organisations admitted to stage two.
+There is no mechanistic formula for balancing the final list of projects in each round.
 This is a framework against which we will make an informed judgement about how each project might contribute to the overall mix in the context of the funds available to distribute.

-There may be applications which are strong in the first phase assessment but which are not invited to make a stage two application because in the second phase they do not fit into this overall picture.
+There may be applications which are strong in the first stage assessment but which are not funded because in the second stage they do not fit into this overall picture.